Ocelot-Social-Community/Ocelot-Social/deployment/kubernetes/README.md

 ### Digital Ocean Firewall

-This is only necessary if you run Digital Ocean without load balancer.
+This is only necessary if you run Digital Ocean without load balancer ([see here for more info](https://stackoverflow.com/questions/54119399/expose-port-80-on-digital-oceans-managed-kubernetes-without-a-load-balancer/55968709)) .

 1. Authenticate towards DO with your local `doctl`